PCBscanner/eNESulator/README.md

 - 2-player controls.

 ## Prerequisites:
-SDL2 is used for handling the GUI and controller inputs.
+SDL2 is used for handling the GUI and controller inputs.\

+I have verified this is working with C++17 and C++20 on Fedora 41.
+Note that C++20 is only required if you want to use `std::format` to display hex numbers with the leading 0x on the GUI.

 ## Compiling, building, and running the emulator
 `clear && g++ -std=c++20 -o ../bin/eNESulator ../src/main.cpp ../src/bus.cpp ../src/ppu.cpp -lSDL2 -lSDL2_ttf && ../bin/eNESulator`